buildit/gravy/README.md

  - `settings/_modularscale.scss`: where the main modular scale configuration is held, together with some asy to use variables.
  - `settings/_typi.scss`: contains the main list of font-sizes and line heights across the defined [breakpoints](#Breakpoints).
  - `settings/_typefaces.scss`: contans the list of the different typefaces used, these are usually accessed via the `font()` mixin.

+ Modularscale requires the base font size and line height to be defined:

+    $modularscale: (
+      base: $base-font-size,
+      ratio: 1.2 // Major Thirds
+    );

+You can read more about modular scale at <http://www.modularscale.com/>.

 ## Development